 - 1,000+ – Number of doctors around the world who are performing successful SMILE procedures.
 SMILE is a proven laser vision correction option that is rapidly growing around the world.

 - 1,000,000+ – Number of successful SMILE procedures performed worldwide.
 Patients around the world are benefiting from the latest laser vision correction technology, and you can too!

 While this can be a complex and potentially confusing decision, you don’t have to decide alone.
 We will help you determine if LASIK or SMILE might be a vision correction option for you to consider.
 Each patient of ours gets a detailed eye examination with an ophthalmologist to fully determine if he or she is a good LASIK or SMILE candidate.
 Things like the nature and degree of the refractive error as well as curvature and thickness of the cornea will be deciding factors.

-We are proud to offer both LASIK and SMILE options at Heart of Texas Eye Institute, and we strive to stay on the cutting edge of technological innovations to help our patients see more clearly.
+We are proud to offer both LASIK and SMILE options at Heart of Texas Eye Care, and we strive to stay on the cutting edge of technological innovations to help our patients see more clearly.

 To see if LASIK or SMILE are right for you, please call us, request a free consultation, or ask questions you may have!